-DORMANT SEASON Apply 8-12 oz/A 3L ae or 6-8 oz/A 4.5L ae in spring to alfalfa that is dormant.
+DORMANT SEASON Apply 8-12 oz/A 3L ae or 6-8 oz/A 4.5L ae in spring to dormant alfalfa.
 Glyphosate should not be applied after alfalfa has broken dormancy and initiated trifoliate leaf expansion.
 Do not use additional surfactant.
 Allow 45 days after application before harvesting.
 Check label for local recommendations.